ckaestne/seai/lectures/22_safety/safety.md

 ----
 ## Defining Robustness:

-* A prediction for $x$ is robust if the outcome is stable under minor perturbations of the input
+* A prediction for input $x$ is robust if the outcome is stable under minor perturbations to the input:
   - $\forall x'. d(x, x')<\epsilon \Rightarrow f(x) = f(x')$
   - distance function $d$ and permissible distance $\epsilon$ depends on the problem domain!
 * A model is said to be robust if most predictions are robust
+* An important concept in safety and security settings
+  * In safety, perturbations tend to be random or predictable (e.g., sensor noise due to weather conditions)
+  * In security, perturbations are intentionally crafted (e.g., adversarial attacks)
+  * In some domains, both safety and security matter: Examples?

 ----
 ## Robustness and Distance for Images